 The family was deported first to Croatia and then from Croatia to Bosnia.
 The transport was difficult as Zahra told me that the van in which they were being deported did not have any windows or fan, so the inside was very hot and they difficulties breathing.
 The Croatian police stopped on the way to have lunch and left the family waiting for three hours for them in the van.
 According to all family members, the Croatian police otherwise treated them with respect, did not steal or destroy any of their possessions, and did not physically or verbally attack them.
 The Croatian police only drove the family to the Bosnian border, around 20 kilometres away from Velika Kladuša, where they told them to walk back to Bosnian territory.

-Darius, 17 years old boy, was treated in the hospital in Vinica by the local doctor who based on the observation of this patient concluded that he had a fractured arm (refer to photo 1, below).
+Darius, 17 years old boy, was treated in the hospital in Vinica by the local doctor who based on the observation of this patient concluded that he had a fractured arm (refer to photo 1, at the top of the report).
 The doctor gave Darius a provisional hand split and bandaged his arm but did not provide him with a medical report.

 Zahra, the mother, had a pain in her neck, back, and leg caused by the physical attack by a Slovenian police officers.
 Zahra had a visible bruise on her left knee caused by several kicks by the Slovenian officers. (refer to photo 2, below).